Wilkes Medical Scholars Program

 Additional Program Details

-Medical Scholars (BS/MD) Program Expectations and Requirements: Undergraduate Portion of the program
+Medical Scholars (BA/MD) Program Expectations and Requirements: Undergraduate Portion of the program

 Students are expected to finish each undergraduate semester with a GPA of at least 3.5.
 Single semester GPAs lower than 3.5 will trigger an automatic review by the Medical Scholars Committee for continuation in the program.
 There is no semester requirement for a science (BCPM) GPA, the science GPA for promotion to the College of Medicine (after three years) is 3.5.